 More often than not, showing up gets lonely.
-And on those days I would almost prefer to spiral out of control, to elevate my ego and resurrect my pride.
+On those days, I would almost prefer to spiral out of control, to elevate my ego and resurrect my pride.

 One thing that remains the same, regardless of me showing up or cowering down, is fear.
-Fear of stepping up day by day, climbing, and persevering only to lose all my efforts, only to stain them with the insincere version of healing I’ve convinced myself is able to plant roots.
+Fear of stepping up day by day, climbing, and persevering only to lose all my efforts, only to stain them with the insincere version of healing, I’ve convinced myself can plant roots.